From

 Since 1993, the Selkos had been hosts of the annual Hot August Blues Festival inside the horse ring at their 30-acre farm.
 The daylong concert benefits the Blues Society and other local groups.
 Mr. Selko said he and his wife didn’t immerse themselves fully in the blues until eight years ago when they impulsively attended a “blues cruise” in the Caribbean.

-The cruise introduced the Selkos to Luther Allison and a host of other blues musicians.
+The cruise introduced the Selkos to Luther Allison and other blues musicians.

 The former Marcia Rosenberg was born in Annapolis on Dec.
 18, 1951, and moved with her family to Baltimore, where she attended Northwestern High School.
 She graduated from a fashion design school in Atlanta.
-Upon her return to Baltimore, she married Brad Selko and began a family.
+Returning to Baltimore, she married Brad Selko and began a family.

 She stayed at home with her son, Gabriel, and daughter, Sare, and in the late 1970s, she began attending Maryland Institute, College of Art at night.
 She studied sculpture and graduated valedictorian in 1981.

-Marcia Selko was as well known for her personality as for her organizing skills and was credited with uniting couples and helping musicians who had fallen on hard times.
+Marcia Selko was also known for her personality and organizing skills, and she was credited with uniting couples and helping musicians who had fallen on hard times.

 “She was into fairness toward all people,” Mooney said.
 “And if somebody were being mistreated, she’d jump right in.
 She’d stick up for the little man.”

 Her mother-in-law, Millie Selko of Pikesville, said, “Her door was always open to anybody who walked by.
-I never walked into that house where there wasn’t a stranger there.”
+I never walked into that house where a stranger wasn’t there.”

 Standing 5 feet 2 inches tall and slightly built, Marcia Selko was physically strong.